YotpoLtd/resec/README.md

 Resec master election is based on [Consul Locks](https://www.consul.io/docs/commands/lock.html) to provide single redis master instance.

-Resec continuously monitors the status of redis instance and if it's alive it starts 2 following processes:
+Resec continuously monitors the status of redis instance and if it's alive, It starts 2 following processes:
 * Monitor ${CONSUL_SERVICE_PREFIX}-master service for changes
-    * if lock if not acquired, on every change of ${CONSUL_SERVICE_PREFIX}-master it runs *SLAVE OF ${CONSUL_SERVICE_PREFIX}-master*
+    * if lock is not acquired, on every change of ${CONSUL_SERVICE_PREFIX}-master it runs *SLAVE OF ${CONSUL_SERVICE_PREFIX}-master*
 * Trying to acquire lock to became master itself
     * once lock acquired it stops watching for ${CONSUL_SERVICE_PREFIX}-master service changes
     * promotes redis to be *SLAVE OF NO ONE*